WackyTaco636/land-price-analysis/README.md

 The source of the data is the German real-estate platform immmonet.de.
 The source was selected as immonet.de provides the most online-listings for land in Germany.

-The data was scraped using a script written in Python with BeautifulSoup4 and regex (amongst other modules) to target the html on the offer pages.
+The data was scraped using a script written in Python with BeautifulSoup4 and regex (amongst other modules) to target the html on the offer pages (link to the scraper: https://github.com/WackyTaco636/Scrapers.git).

 The statistics used for the analysis is both desciptive and inferrential.
 Concerning the fair-price analysis of offers linear regression was chosen as the the method providing the best fit after experimenting with K Nearest Neighbors Regresssion, and Neural Networks.